 Apple Serial numbers are not some random number but actually contain useful information about your Mac.

-The serial can be separated into sections for older legacy & new type serial number as shown in table below:
+The serial number can be separated into two sections for older 11 character & new 12 character type serial number as shown in table below:

 Serial Number: C02K34U9DKQ1